How do I connect a micro embedded generator to the Essential Energy network?

 Accredited Service Providers:

-- Licensed electrical contractors who are authorised to complete service works such as service connections, meter installations and general electrical works.
+- Licensed electrical contractors who are authorised to complete service works such as service connections, Smart meter installations (on behalf of a retailer) and general electrical works.

 - Licensed Electrical Contractors able to complete general wiring and installation works such as cabling, switchboard works, excluding service works.